loganandersen/block-pushing-game/README_wip.md

 Any asset the player can stand on goes into the background, any asset the player can NOT stand on goes in the foreground.

+Same applies for the 'level_grid.gd':
+Player moves,
+first, can the player move here?
+If yes, move there, if no, don't.
+The player can only move onto level spaces in the level select

 #### Credits